shashankk04/Bloggify/README.md

 # Bloggify
-This is a simple blogging web application created using express js and node js.
+This is a simple blogging web application created using express js, node js and mongoDB.

-Note that the blogs wont be synced between different sessions due to the absence of an active database.
-However, I plan to add that functionality soon.
+To run this locally first run the `npm i` command and then use nodemon to start app.js.